MobileFirstLLC/download-all-images/README.md

 This repository is for public issue tracking, beta testing, and release notes.

-Starting with version 3.0.0 (May 2021) Download All Images will be available for these browsers: Chrome, Firefox, Brave, Opera, Edge.
+Starting with version 3.0.0 (May 2021) Download All Images will be available for these browsers: Chrome, Firefox, Brave and Edge.

-Opera link may not work yet as we wait for marketplace review.
-If you  want to try the extension right now with opera browser, follow the beta testing instructions below or use the version available through chrome web store.

 <table align="center">
 <tr><td><strong><a href="https://chrome.google.com/webstore/detail/ifipmflagepipjokmbdecpmjbibjnakm">Chrome & Brave</a></strong></td>
 <td><a href="https://chrome.google.com/webstore/detail/ifipmflagepipjokmbdecpmjbibjnakm"><img alt="install at chrome web store" width="220" src="https://raw.githubusercontent.com/MobileFirstLLC/download-all-images/master/.github/badge-chrome.png"/></a></td>